NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 - Modals

     - Modals are mainly used as a prompt for the user, for example, when undertaking an important action, whereby a second confirmation is necessary (like deleting a profile).
-On the site, if a user wants to delete a post or delete their user profile, they will be prompt with a modal popup, which will focus solely on the action and allow the user a sort of 2 step process when commiting important actions.
+On the site, if a user wants to delete a post or delete their user profile, they will be prompt with a modal popup, which will focus solely on the action and allow the user a sort of 2 step process when committing important actions.

 - Pagination: